By Michael Lanza

 3. Yes, You Can Find Solitude

-As occurred in many—if not most—backcountry areas across the country, the pandemic summer of 2020 brought a big leap in the numbers of backpackers in the Sawtooths.
+As happened in many—if not most—backcountry areas across the country, the pandemic summer of 2020 brought a big leap in the numbers of backpackers in the Sawtooths.
 Friends and readers of The Big Outside reported to me about seeing more people than expected or more than they’d seen on any previous trip there.
-I’m curious to see what 2021 and subsequent summers bring.

 Still, those reports and my personal experience point to a certain reality that’s true in many backcountry areas: Most backpacker use is heavily concentrated around weekends in August and within a day’s hike of a few popular trailheads.
 Hike midweek during the peak summer season or after Labor Day, or venture into lesser-known areas more than a day’s hike into the mountains, and you can often find a surprising degree of solitude.